postgresml/postgresml/pgml-sdks/python/pgml/README.md

 **Explanation:**

 - The code initializes a timer using `time()` to measure the query time.
 - The `vector_search` method is called to perform a vector-based search on the collection.
-The query string is "Who won 20 grammy awards?", and the top 2 results are requested.
+The query string is `Who won 20 grammy awards?`, and the top 2 results are requested.
 - The search results are printed using `rprint` and formatted as JSON with indentation.
 - The query time is calculated by subtracting the start time from the current time.
 - Finally, the `archive_collection` method is called to archive the collection and free up resources in the PostgresML database.